 This is how it would go:

 She would ignore something we asked her to do.
-I moved in with a reminder; she responds with a curt “I know.”
+I moved in with a reminder; she responded with a curt “I know.”
 I start to lecture; she rolls her eyes.
 We push and pull until the thin thread that holds us together breaks, and I have an out-of-body experience.

 She made some big mistakes.
 She lied.
 She was mean.
 She lost our trust.